 Ferenc Laczó is assistant professor with tenure (UD1) in history.
-He teaches in the European Studies BA and Minor programs as well as at University College Maastricht.
+He teaches in the European Studies BA, MA and Minor programs as well as at University College Maastricht.

 Ferenc Laczó has studied and held fellowships in Berlin, Bielefeld, Budapest, Los Angeles, Utrecht, Vienna and Washington, DC.
 He received his PhD from the Central European University in Budapest.
 Prior to Maastricht University, he was employed at the Imre Kertész Kolleg Jena and acted as guest lecturer at the University of Basel.

 Ferenc's main research interests lie in political and intellectual history, modern and contemporary European and global history, the history of mass violence, and questions of history and memory.